Join our Sorghum Event September 11 & 12, 2026. You can RSVP here.

 Table of Contents

-Many wildflower seeds have a dormancy built into them which prevents germination.
-In Nature this dormancy protects seeds from germinating as soon as they fall on the ground.
+Many wildflower and grass seeds have a dormancy built into them, which prevents germination.
+In nature, this dormancy protects seeds from germinating as soon as they fall on the ground and forces them to wait for the ideal growing conditions of spring.
 For example, if they were to germinate in September, the seedlings would not be big enough to make it through the winter.

 There are two ways to achieve cold moist stratification:

-Method 1: The best method for breaking dormancy is to plant the seed between December and February.
-A benefit of winter planting is freezing and thawing, and rain works the seeds into the soil, establishing seed to soil contact.
-This causes the seeds to imbibe water and germinate when the temperature is warm enough.
+Method 1: The best method for breaking dormancy is to plant the seed during the dormant season (in southern MO, this is Nov.
+15 – Feb.
+15) between December and February.
+A benefit of dormant winter planting is that freezing and thawing and rain can work the seeds into the soil, helping to establish seed-to-soil contact.
+When the seed is in contact with the soil it can imbibe water, go through cold-moist stratification, then germinate when the temperature is warm enough in the spring.

 2. Cover with water.
 Let soak for 4 hours.

-3. Poke pin holes in the bottom of plastic bag to drain excess water.
+3. Poke pin holes in the bottom of the plastic bag to drain excess water (you do not need to poke holes in the nylon weave bag).
+Allow the bag to sit or hang to drain out excessive water.
 Be careful not to lose small seeds, but there should be no visible water in the bottom of the bag.

-4. Mix seed with an equal amount of pearlite, in plastic bag.
+4. (Optional) Mix the seed with an equal amount of perlite or fine, sterile builder’s sand in a plastic bag to increase air flow.

-5. Store in the refrigerator 4 to 5 weeks, then plant.
+5. Store in the refrigerator 4 to 5 weeks.

-7. If possible, after planting, water area twice a week for two weeks then once a week for a month if no rain falls.
+8. If possible, after planting, water the area twice a week for two weeks, then once a week for a month if no rain falls.
 For the remainder of the growing season, water when it is unseasonably dry.
+Note: you only need to water the seeds when you are planting outside of the recommended planting window, meaning the soil moisture is not as good.

 Share this!